fluthjs/fluth-doc/docs/en/guide/heigh.md

 });
 ```

-Nodes subscribed in the `vue` single-file `setup` function will automatically unsubscribe when the `vue` component is destroyed, avoiding memory leaks.
+Subscription nodes created in the `setup` function of `vue` single-file components will automatically unsubscribe when the `vue` component is destroyed, avoiding memory leaks.

 ## Unified Error Handling

-Use the `executePlugin` of `plugin` to handle errors of nodes uniformly:
+Use the `executePlugin` of `plugin` to handle errors at nodes uniformly:

 ```javascript
 import { Stream } from "fluth";